erql/spec-regular-expressions/README.md

 # Regular Expressions for Reactive Streams 🐇

-This repository defines specification for reactive regular expressions.
+This repository defines specification of regular expressions for regular streams.

 List of implementations:

+- RxJS — rxjs-rexprs

 ## Intro